Wahab-Khan/flutter_template/README.md

 # flutter_template

-A new Flutter project.
+A new Flutter project Template.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.That have all necessary boilder plate code and dependencies that need to make a flutter application.

+- Flutter application flavours

 A few resources to get you started if this is your first Flutter project: